-- the School is required or authorised by law to deal with individuals who have identified themselves; or - (b) it is impractical to deal with individuals who have not identified themselves.
+- (a) the School is required or authorised by law to deal with individuals who have identified themselves: or - (b) it is impractical to deal with individuals who have not identified themselves.

-- 7.2.1 The OAIC considers that unless there is a good practical or legal reason to require identification, a School must give people the option to interact anonymously. - Anonymity is an important element of privacy.
+- The OAIC considers that unless there is a good practical or legal reason to require identification, a School must give people the option to interact anonymously. - Anonymity is an important element of privacy.
 However, in some circumstances, it will not be practicable to do business anonymously.
 In others there will be legal obligations that require identification of the individual.
 This principle is not intended to facilitate illegal activity.

-- 7.3.1 It is likely that APP 2 will be of little significance to most Schools as they would usually need to know the identity of most people with whom they deal. - However, APP 2 may apply where a School receives a complaint and the complaint is given anonymously in accordance with a whistle blower policy.
+- It is likely that APP 2 will be of little significance to most Schools as they would usually need to know the identity of most people with whom they deal. - 2.5 However, APP 2 may apply where: - (a) a prospective parent makes an enquiry about the School over the phone; or - (b) a School receives a complaint and the complaint is given anonymously in accordance with a whistle blower policy.
 Schools should consider whether their collection processes for complaints need to incorporate the ability to receive complaints anonymously to address situations involving whistleblowing, particularly if the School is subject to whistleblowing legislation.
 This should be consistent with the School's whistleblowing policy (if any).

-8. COLLECTION (APPS 3, 4, AND 5)
+3. COLLECTION (APP 3, 4, AND 5)